bravesoftdz/MinskTransParser/README.md

 # MinskTransParser
-MinkTrans parser (JAVA + MAVEN)
+MinkTrans parser (JAVA + MAVEN + SERVLET)

 Parser of city transport from the site of minsktrans.by.
 Creation of a server with a redesigned API to obtain the transport schedule (bus, trolleybus, tram).
+The server accepts the request, processes the site, creates the json and renders.

 PDA version: http://www.minsktrans.by/pda/